MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/load-test-cluster.md

 ## Run load test using JMeter

 In the following steps, you'll set up and run load tests using JMeter.
-You'll set up 2 thread groups, each with its own HTTP request, and run 20 parallel sessions of query executions.
+You'll set up a thread group, an HTTP request, and run 10 parallel sessions of query executions.

-/**TODO**: @Surya where is the set up for the second thread group?

 1. In JMeter, right-click on the **Test Plan**, and select **Add** > **Threads (Users)** > **Thread Group**.